mariegrace31/capstone_one/README.md

 ### Prerequisites

-In order to run this project you need: to dowload it or clone it to your machine.
+In order to run this project you need: to download it or clone it to your machine.
 ### Setup
 Clone this repository to your desired folder: https://github.com/mariegrace31/capstone_one.git
 ### Install